paralus/website/blog/2022-07-29-paralus-quickstart-microk8s/index.md

 #### Configuring HostAliases

+> Note: This step is required only when you're importing the same microk8s cluster in which Paralus is deployed.
+Skip to [updating etc/hosts](#configuring-etchosts) if you're importing any different cluster.

 As this setup is being done on a local system, a public IP address or a domain is missing.
 Hence, there's a need to configure `spec.hostAliases` for the relay agent pod in the downloaded yaml file present in the cluster being imported.

 To make the configuration changes, you need the `CLUSTER-IP` address of Loadbalancer